-Family Name/s:
+Host Family Details Family Name/s:

 Student(s) in homestay:

 Address:

 Visit Date: Time:

 Staff Visiting:

 Family members present during visit:

-HOUSE DETAILS Evident Not sighted Not Evident N/A Family were accommodating in arranging visit time Family were welcoming and appeared open to discussion The general safety of the residence is to standard (eg stairs) If there is a swimming pool, it is gated Size of bedroom is adequate Room includes all basic necessaries (bedroom door, bed, desk, window, clothes storage) Please note any additional bedroom facilities eg fan, walk in wardrobe, ensuite Bedding etc is provided by homestay family Bathroom facilities are adequate and allow privacy Student has access to: 1.
-Kitchen 2.
-Common area 3.
-Outdoor area
+HOUSE DETAILS Evident Not sighted Not Evident N/A

+Family were accommodating in arranging visit time

+Family were welcoming and appeared open to discussion

+The general safety of the residence is to standard (eg stairs)

+If there is a swimming pool, it is gated

+Size of bedroom is adequate

+Room includes all basic necessaries (bedroom door, bed, desk, window, clothes storage)

+Please note any additional bedroom facilities eg fan, walk in wardrobe, ensuite

+Bedding etc is provided by homestay family

+Bathroom facilities are adequate and allow privacy

+Student has access to:

+1. Kitchen

+2. Common area

+3. Outdoor area

 List of chores International Student is involved in:

-General comments about the student's behaviour in the house and efforts to participate as a family member, including how much time they spend in their bedroom:

-Any concerns raised by homestay family:
+General comments about the student's behaviour in the house and efforts to part they spend in their bedroom: Any concerns raised by homestay family: ticipate as a fan nily member, inc cluding how muc ch time

 Any actions following homestay visit:

-PHOTOGRAPHS OF STUDENT ROOM (taken on the da y of the visit)
+PHOTOGRAPHS OF STUDENT ROOM (taken on the day of the visit)